 Buying New England RECs creates more available renewable energy, or . . .“What is additionality?”

 How does buying RECs help encourage future renewable energy projects in New England?
 To put up a wind farm or a small hydro plant, a potential energy developer considers the potential income and expenses involved.
 The success of the ongoing REC auction process, which matches supply and demand for New England RECs, encourages energy developers to choose renewables.
 Customer choice of additional renewable energy — by opting up to Acton Power Choice GREEN, for example — creates more demand, helping keep prices for RECs healthy enough to encourage more renewable energy development.
 The ability of RECs to motivate additional renewable energy development is known as “additionality.”

 One reason Acton Power Choice has decided to use only New England RECs is because of the power of additionality in our region.
 Some energy supply programs use Midwestern wind RECs, which are now priced so low that they provide very little additional incentive for energy developers.
 The Midwestern wind energy supply is growing quickly because of the simple economics of tapping into steady, strong Midwestern winds, rather than because of the little bit of extra income from RECs.
 Also, very little Midwestern energy makes its way onto our New England grid.

 Why Acton Power Choice GREEN?

-First, for all Acton Power Choice customers, Acton’s energy supplier (Constellation) has to buy the number of RECs required to match the RPS for everyone’s electricity use.
+First, for all Acton Power Choice customers, Acton’s electricity supplier has to buy the number of RECs required to match the RPS for everyone’s electricity use.

-Plus, for all the electricity used by Acton Power Choice Standard customers, Constellation must buy additional RECs to increase the renewable energy portion of the supply by another 10%.
+Plus, for all the electricity used by Acton Power Choice Standard customers, Acton’s electricity supplier must buy additional RECs to increase the renewable energy portion of the supply by another 40%.

-Plus, for all Acton Power Choice GREEN customers, Constellation must buy enough RECS to bring supply for those customers the rest of the way up to 100% renewable energy.
+Plus, for all Acton Power Choice GREEN customers, Acton’s electricity supplier must buy enough RECs to bring supply for those customers the rest of the way up to 100% renewable energy.